Try The Xbox This Spring...

 Raccoons can climb up to nest boxes5.
 Raccoons - these climbing mammals are one of the biggest predators you need to be concerned with.
 They can't jump, but are adept climbers.
 They can shimmy up most round metal or wooden poles.
 Because raccoons are nocturnal, most bluebird landlords are not aware of their presence.
 The main evidence that they've found a nest, is that the nest has been disturbed and partially torn apart, with dirty foot marks on the pole.
 Often, broken egg pieces are found under the pole.
 Raccoons will keep coming back to a nest box once they've found food there once.
 So, this is yet another critical reason why you need to monitor your bluebird housing regularly.
 This is the only way you'll know there's a raccoon problem and enable you to prevent it from happening in the future.

 There are several possible solutions.
 First, put a metal raccoon baffle on the pole to prevent them from climbing the pole.
-Greasing the pole can work in the short termThis is the most effective way.
+This is the most effective way.
 The baffle should be a cylinder at least 24" high.
 You can either buy them at birdfeeding supply stores or make your own from stove pipe material at the home center.
-Second, you can grease the pole to prevent raccoons from climbing it.
+Second, you can "grease" the pole with a non toxic lubricant to prevent raccoons from climbing it.
 This can work for the short term, but will wear off over time.
 Raccon baffles are very effective Third, you can put a guard over the entrance hole of the nest box to prevent raccoons from reaching into the interior of the box.
 This basically increases the reach distance into the box so far, that the raccoon can't reach the nest.
 These can work, but you should not put them on the box until the bluebird has started laying eggs.
 Otherwise, they may be scared off from the box.

 Cowbirds - these native birds are actually nest parasites in that they lay their eggs in the nests of other species to get them to raise the cowbird chicks.
 Brown headed cowbird maleTypically, cowbirds lay one whitish/brown speckled egg in the other birds nest which usually hatches first.
 This is a problem because the cowbird chick is most often larger than the host bird young and will out-compete them for food from the parents.
 This can cause the nest to fledge less young.
 Cowbird eggs and bluebird eggs are about the same size.